1. Definitions and Interpretation

 - 5.2.2 use Content other than for purposes contemplated in these Terms of Service and not for any other commercial purpose or distribution to any third party (unless expressly permitted by the terms upon which such Content has been provided to the Customer)

-6.2 UCAS Software is licensed to the Customer on a non-exclusive, revocable basis solely to access the Services for the duration of the Agreement.
+6.2 UCAS Software is licensed to the Customer on a non-exclusive, non-transferable and revocable basis solely to access the Services for the duration of the Agreement.

 6.3 The Customer undertakes that it will not and that its Users will not, copy, adapt, modify, decompile, reverse engineer, disassemble, translate, distribute, sub-licence, rent, lease, allow any third party access to or otherwise deal with any part of any UCAS Software in any way or create derivative works based on the UCAS Software.